What Are Google Ads Keyword Match Types & How To Use Them?

 Monitor Performance Regularly

-Monitoring performance regularly is essential to ensure that your campaigns are performing at their best.
+Monitoring performance regularly is essential to ensure your campaigns perform at their best.

 Pay attention to metrics like click-through rate (CTR), cost per click (CPC), and conversion rate (CR) for each campaign so you can adjust accordingly if needed.